-Our library is also a member of the Parets Municipi Lector (Parets Reading City), a city program that promotes reading for children and teenagers and is made up of all public schools, middle and high schools, libraries, and local cultural organizations.
+Our library is also a member of the Parets Municipi Lector (Parets Reading City), a city program that promotes reading for children and teenagers.
+Parets Municipi Lector is made up of all public schools, middle and high schools, libraries, and local cultural organizations.

-We have a lot of programs address to different patrons: from newborns to young adults but I would like to introduce you to two of them; the ones I believe are special and unique among the other libraries in Catalonia.
+We have a lot of programs addressed to different users: from newborns to young adults but I would like to introduce you to two of them; the ones I believe are special and unique among the other libraries in Catalonia.

 VIATGES DE L’ANDANA 9 i ¾

 The first program I would like to mention is Viatges de l’Andana 9 i ¾.
 This program consists of imaginary trips through time and its main goal is to introduce children to the life and work of relevant writers and illustrators.
 We read biographies and essays of the work of a concrete author and then we write a screenplay that an amateur young adult actor from our city will perform.
 Also, we create an activity for children and their families related to the work of the chosen author.
 Since 2015 we have travelled to:

 - Copenhagen 1862 to meet Hans Christian Andersen.